 - a.
 The confidential intermediary shall exercise the highest degree of sensitivity and professionalism in all interactions with clients, the party located and others with whom they come in contact during the search.
-This includes the ability to empathize with others, be discreet in dealing with confidential information and recognize the emotions of adoption members. - b. a.
-The confidential intermediary shall strive to develop professional objectivity regarding biases, attitudes and beliefs about adoption and reunion issues. - c. b.
-The confidential intermediary shall demonstrate the ability to work with individuals regardless of differing culture, ethnicity or lifestyle. - d. e.
-The confidential intermediary shall not remove adoption case records from agency or court files or falsify or alter records. - e. d.
-The confidential intermediary shall not use materials or employ methods that are not consistent with the role of a confidential intermediary and shall not use materials or employ methods for personal benefit or in ways that conflict with the goals and role of a confidential intermediary.
+This includes the ability to empathize with others, be discreet in dealing with confidential information and recognize the emotions of adoption members all involved parties. - b.
+The confidential intermediary shall strive to develop professional objectivity regarding biases, attitudes and beliefs about adoption, and reunion and sibling information exchange issues. - c.
+The confidential intermediary shall demonstrate the ability to work with individuals regardless of differing culture, ethnicity or lifestyle. - d.
+The confidential intermediary shall not remove adoption case or sibling information records from agency or court files or falsify or alter records. - e.
+The confidential intermediary shall not use materials or employ methods that are not consistent with the role of a confidential intermediary and shall not use materials or employ methods for personal benefit or in ways that conflict with the goals and role of a confidential intermediary. - f.

-- f. e.
 The confidential intermediary shall not assume the role of a therapist or counselor when acting in the capacity of a confidential intermediary, even if otherwise qualified to do so, but may provide initial education and information.
-A confidential intermediary shall demonstrate understanding of how the confidential intermediary role differs from that of a counselor or an advocate. - g. f.
-The confidential intermediary shall not provide or offer to provide legal advice in the role of a confidential intermediary. - h. g.
-The confidential intermediary shall not violate any rules or policies regarding the cConfidential iIntermediary pProgram as established by the supreme court or conduct themselves in a manner that would reflect adversely on the judiciary, courts or other agencies involved in the administration of justice.
+A confidential intermediary shall demonstrate understanding of how the confidential intermediary role differs from that of a counselor or an advocate. - g.
+The confidential intermediary shall not provide or offer to provide legal advice in the role of a confidential intermediary.

+h.
+The confidential intermediary shall not violate any rules or policies regarding the confidential intermediary or sibling information exchange programs as established by the supreme court or conduct themselves in a manner that would reflect adversely on the judiciary, courts or other agencies involved in the administration of justice.

-Standard 5.
-Ethics.
+5. Ethics.